boekenbox/gitbook-beta/various/logs.md

 # Logs

-Gunbot logs contain most of the information it works with.
+bitRage logs contain most of the information it works with.
 This article provides an overview of the different sections in these logs, and explains how to read them.

 This article applies to all strategies except Emotionless, which has intentionally limited log output.